cvmfs/doc-cvmfs/cpt-repository-gateway.rst

 The ``"version": 2`` property needs to be specified for this configuration format to be accepted.

+It should be noted that when keys are loaded from a file, an `id` field needs not be specified in the configuration file.
+The public id of the loaded key is the one specified in the key file itself.

 Legacy repository configuration syntax
 ======================================